-Latest medium-term independent forecasts for the UK economy were published in August and the new forecasts see an upgrade in expected growth for this year from +0.6% to +1.1%, but a worsening in their outlook for GDP for 2026 to 2028.
-The last forecast published by the OBR was in line with the previous outlook but remains favourable in comparison to the independent forecasts, especially in the outer years.
+Latest medium-term independent forecasts for the UK economy were published in November and the new forecasts see a downgrade in expected growth for every year following the recent budget.
+Most years reduce by -0.1%, but this year and 2026 both reduce by -0.2%.
+The general opinion of the markets is that the recent Budget does not do enough to generate growth, has inflationary elements to it and will result in interest rates coming down slower, with reducing investment.
+The last forecast published by the OBR was in line with the previous outlook, but remains very favourable in comparison to the independent forecasts, especially in the outer years.

-The damage done by successive interest rate rises from the Bank of England seems to have finally been recognised by the Monetary Policy Committee and base rates are expected to continue to reduce in the near future.
-The average independent forecast for the next 12 months is for interest rates to remain at the current level of 5.0% until the end of 2024, then down to 4.1% by the end of 2025 and 3.6% by the end of 2025.
+Base rates are expected to continue to reduce in the near future.
+The average independent forecast for the next 12 months is for interest rates to remain at the current level of 4.75% until the end of 2024, then down to 4.1% by the end of 2025 and 3.7% by the end of 2025.
 Recent pronouncements from the new government on the state of the public finances and the forthcoming budget have already served to reduce consumer confidence (down -7% on the previous month), but this change may well be short-term and some recovery may be seen once the budget has been delivered.